How to enable battery percentage in iOS 16

 How do you show battery percentage on iOS 16?

 The standard color effects of the battery icon are still in place, even with the battery percentage on.
-If you enable Low Power Mode, the icon turns yellow, and if the battery drops below 20%, the icon becomes red.
+If the battery drops below 20%, the icon becomes red, and if you enable Low Power Mode, the icon turns yellow.

 Battery percentage in iOS 16: supported devices